bholloway/gulp-traceur-out/README.md

 Inject all JS files found in the same relative directory as the HTML file in the stream.

+Also inject all JS files found in the directories above, up to and including the base path.

 Where a `jsBasePath` is not given JS is presumed to be adjacent to HTML.

 Outputs a stream of HTML files with amended content.